Testing#

 Testing with pytest#

-There are two variants of this second testing phase depending on whether or not you have access to a file called puf.csv that contains a representative sample of tax filing units derived from the IRS-SOI PUF data.
+There are two variants of this second testing phase depending on whether or not you have access to the PUF-related and TMD-related input data files.

-NO PUF.CSV: If you do not have access to the puf.csv file (or if you just want to do a quick test), run the second-phase of testing as follows at the command prompt in the Tax-Calculator directory:
+NO PUF AND NO TMD: If you do not have access to the PUF or TMD input data files, run the second-phase of testing as follows at the command prompt in the Tax-Calculator directory:

 make pytest

-This will start executing a pytest suite containing hundreds of tests, including the tests that require the puf.csv file as input but excluding the tests that are executed only just before a new release is being prepared.
+This will start executing a pytest suite containing hundreds of tests, but will skip the tests that require the puf.csv file or the tmd.csv file as input.

 make pytest-all